-No. Under current Canadian legislation, the only legal way to access medical cannabis is through the Access to Cannabis for Medical Purposes Regulation (ACMPR) which applied only to 'persons' and can be authorized only by physicians and nurse practitioners.
-Non-medical (aka "recreational") cannabis products are now also legally available through provincially licensed cannabis retailers under the new Cannabis Act are intended for human consumption and use in animals is considered similar to 'extra-label' drug use.
+No. Under current Canadian legislation, the only legal way to access medical cannabis is through the Access to Cannabis for Medical Purposes Regulation (ACMPR) which applies only to 'persons' and can be authorized only by physicians and nurse practitioners.
+Non-medical (aka "recreational") cannabis products are now also legally available through provincially licensed cannabis retailers under the new Cannabis Act, but are intended for human consumption and use in animals is considered similar to 'extra-label' drug use.

 CAN VETERINARIANS DISPENSE CBD PRODUCTS PRODUCED FROM HEMP?

-No. Under the current legislation, CBD from any source that is sold outside of the ACMPR or the Cannabis Act is considered a prescription drug, and therefore requires drug approval from Health Canada and must contain a DIN number.
+No. Under the current legislation, CBD from any source that is sold outside of the two pathways described above is considered a prescription drug, and therefore requires drug approval from Health Canada and must contain a DIN number.
 We currently have no 'drugs containing cannabis' approved for animal use.